Best UK Cashback Sites

 Conclusion: you need to join this one.
 They won't necessarily always pay the very best rates, or have all the shops you want to use, so it can pay to join one or two other sites as well.
 But if you only ever join one site make it this one.
 There's a good reason they have a 5 Star Excellent rating on Trustpilot.

-QuidCo are the main rival of TopCashback.
-And frankly if you join either of them you're not going to be disappointed.
-QuidCo offer pretty much the same range of shops as TopCashback, the cashback percentages are almost as good too and they also have great ratings on Trustpilot.
-They fall behind just a little on the percentages for a few shops (Amazon UK for example), and they do offer less variety of payout options.
-So they don't quite win out as being No.1 here.
+Quidco are the main rival of TopCashback.
+And frankly if you join either of them you're not going to be disappointed - they're both really good.
+Quidco offer pretty much the same range of shops as TopCashback, the cashback percentages are mostly as good too and they also have great ratings on Trustpilot.

 But heck, they still have 4,500 brands, you can get paid direct to your bank account, PayPal or as Amazon credit (the big 3 most people care about) - and they've got 7 million members!